BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.70833in;height:5.05208in" />

 Also grab the *Fire Stone* above.
 When you're ready, enter the stairs to the right.
-Grab the info on *Pulse: Garna…* heal and get ready for action.
+Grab the info on *Pulse: Garna...* heal and get ready for action.

 If you grabbed the Weird Diary in the past, now is another chance to use